-There is a doctrine sustained by some believers, saying that there will be a great revival taking place at the end times.
-To me, this idea fits more with the pre-tribulation rapture, but I cannot say if it will exactly happen in that way.
+There is a doctrine held by some believers that there will be a great revival taking place in the end times.
+To me, this idea aligns more with the pre-tribulation rapture, but I cannot say if it will happen exactly in that way.
 We don't know if there will be one great revival or various revivals happening at a specific time around the world.
 People believing that, take as a reference the prophecy found in Joel 2:28-32, saying that God will pour out His Spirit on all flesh.
-This part of the scripture is also cited in the book of Acts chapter 2 when the Holy Spirit was first given to the believers.
-Therefore, we don't know how exactly it will happen, but as believers, we need to always hope for a revival.
-One thing is sure.
-This is that with the growing materialism and moving away from God's principles, we can see that people are getting more depleted, empty, and depressed.
-We think we advance and progress but see more desperation each time.
+This part of the scripture is also cited in the book of Acts, chapter 2, when the Holy Spirit was first given to the believers.
+Therefore, we don't know how exactly it will happen, but as believers, we must always hope for a revival.
+One thing is sure: with the growing materialism and a departure from God's principles, we can observe that people are becoming more depleted, empty, and depressed.
+We think we advance and progress, but see more desperation each time.
 This is because we are not meant to live in such a way.
 This factor could push people to seek God's help and to repent.
-It won't be anymore because it is part of their culture but because they will see their need.
-Their condition will make them do it.
+It won't be because it is part of their culture any longer, but because they will see their need.
+Their condition will drive them to do it.
 Still, how would they know what to do if they never heard of it (Romans 10:14)?
 That's why our duty today and in the future, more than ever, is to proclaim the gospel.
 People's condition nowadays, which is the result of today's lifestyle, is the one that might indicate that some people will turn to God in the last days, and there might be some revival.
 Their need and desperation, despite the variety of solutions and comfort the world offers, will make them do that.